openharmony/docs/en/application-dev/reference/apis-arkui/arkui-ts/ts-basic-components-textarea.md

 ### onPaste

-onPaste(callback:(value: string, event: PasteEvent) =&gt; void)
+onPaste(callback: (value: string, event: PasteEvent) =&gt; void)

-Called when the paste button on the pasteboard, which displays when the text box is long pressed, is clicked.
+Invoked when a paste operation is performed.

 **Atomic service API**: This API can be used in atomic services since API version 11.